-The software parts are differentiated into the cryptographic libraries RSA1, EC2 and SHA-23 and the supporting libraries Toolbox and Base.
-RSA, EC, SHA-2 and Toolbox provide certain functionality via an API to the Smartcard Embedded Software.
-The Base Library is only used internally by the RSA, EC and Toolbox libraries and has no user interface.
+The software parts are differentiated into the cryptographic libraries RSA1, EC2, SHA-23, symmetric cryptographic library (SCL) and the supporting libraries Toolbox and Base.
+RSA, EC, SHA-2, Toolbox and SCL provide certain functionality via an API to the Smartcard Embedded Software.
+The Base Library is used internally by the RSA, EC and Toolbox libraries.
 If none the three libraries RSA, EC and Toolbox is delivered, also the Base Library is not on board.
-The SHA-2 library does not use the Base Library.
+The SHA-2 and SCL library do not use the Base Library.